ftisiot/ftisiot/README.md

 Ciao! 👋

 I’m Francesco Tisiot, Senior Developer Advocate at Aiven.
-You can find me on twitter at [@Ftisiot](https://twitter.com/FTisiot), [LinkedIn](https://www.linkedin.com/in/francescotisiot/) or my [webpage](https://ftisiot.net)
+You can find me on [twitter](https://twitter.com/FTisiot), [LinkedIn](https://www.linkedin.com/in/francescotisiot/) or my [webpage](https://ftisiot.net)

 Some projects worth a look: